-While Storybook is very good at what it does, and it performs with distinction when you add it to a single project as a way to create that project's library of components, if you want to share that library among multiple projects then you'll need to augment its capabilities where it falls short.
+While Storybook is very good at what it does, and it performs with distinction when you add it to a single project as a way to create that project's library of components if you want to share that library among multiple projects.
+You'll need to augment its capabilities where it falls short.

-If you are keeping a component library completely separate from any other project then you may want a way to keep track of the versions of each of your components.
-With Storybook there's not really a way to do that out of the box.
-You have to manage package.json files manually and it's very easy for package interdependencies to become complex and for things to slip.
+If you are keeping a library of UI components completely separate from any other project, then you may want a way to keep track of the versions of each of your components.
+With Storybook, there's not really a way to do that out of the box.
+You have to manage package.json files manually, and it's very easy for package interdependencies to become complex and for things to slip.

 Hand in hand with versioning is package management.
-Obviously, if you're creating a component library to share between projects then you'll need a way to package your components up and deliver them to your projects.
+Obviously, if you're creating a library of UI components to share, then you'll need a way to package your components up and deliver them.
 Storybook does not do this for you.

 Classically, you'd add your components from wherever they were originally created.
-This is fine but at MachineServant we have created a specialized project to house all our shared components just to keep everything in one place.
+This is fine, but at MachineServant, we have created a specialized bit workspace to house all our shared components to keep everything in one place.

-The point is, Bit doesn't really care where you define your components, it will store your collection just fine if you keep the code in one place or distribute it across multiple projects.
+The point is, Bit doesn't really care where you define your UI components; it will store your collection just fine if you keep the code in one place or distribute it across multiple targets.

-What's really nice is that if you have inter-dependencies between your own components, those dependencies are tracked as well and any change to a dependency you control will cascade down to any components that use it.
+What's really nice is that if you have inter-dependencies between your own components in your bit workspace, those dependencies are tracked as well.
+Any change to a dependency you control will cascade down to any components that use it.

 When you add a component, build it, tag it, and export it to your collection, you have just created a package tracked by and available from Bit.